Nasal Obstruction

 • Turbinate hypertrophy

-Frequently Asked Nasal Obstruction Questions
+Nasal Obstruction FAQ

 Nasal obstruction is the perception of impaired airflow through the nostrils during inspiration.
-This can be caused by many factors including anatomic issues, such as a deviated septum, turbinate hypertrophy or internal nasal valve narrowing, all of which can lead to increased inspiratory effort or resistance.
-Chronic inflammatory conditions such as allergies, chronic sinusitis, autoimmune disorders and other mucosal inflammatory diseases can also cause nasal blockage or dysfunction of the internal lining of the nose.
+This can be caused by many factors, including anatomic issues, such as a deviated septum, turbinate hypertrophy, or internal nasal valve narrowing, all of which can lead to increased inspiratory effort or resistance.
+Chronic inflammatory conditions such as allergies, chronic sinusitis, autoimmune disorders, and other mucosal inflammatory diseases can also cause nasal blockage or dysfunction of the internal lining of the nose.
 Generally, these conditions should be treated before any functional nasal surgery for anatomic obstruction.

 During your consultation at The Buckingham Center in Austin, Texas, the doctor will perform a thorough examination to determine what might be contributing to your nasal obstruction and discuss options to correct any anatomic blockages or narrowing.
 The doctor will also answer any questions that you have.